mike42/blocks/README.md

 Compiling
 --------------
-You will need ncurses to compile this.
+You will need ncurses to compile this, and doxygen to generate the documentation.
 On Debian:

-        apt-get install libncurses5-dev
+        apt-get install libncurses5-dev doxygen

 And then